tensorchord/openmodelz/README.md

 With OpenModelZ, we take care of the underlying technical details for you, and provide a simple and easy-to-use CLI to deploy your models to **any cloud (GCP, AWS, or others), your home lab, or even a single machine**.

 You could **start from a single machine and scale it up to a cluster of machines** without any hassle.
 OpenModelZ lies at the heart of our [ModelZ](https://modelz.ai), which is a serverless inference platform.
 It's used in production to deploy models for our customers.

+## Documentation 📝

+You can find the documentation at [docs.open.modelz.ai](https://docs.open.modelz.ai).

 ## Quick Start 🚀